MMarzCodeFellows/reading-notes/README.md

 MMarzCodeFellows/MMarzCodeFellows is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+# **Code 102- Introduction to Software Development**
+- Learning Markdown
+- The Coder's Computer
+- Revisions and the Cloud
+- Structure web pages with HTML
+- Design web pages with CSS
+- Activate web pages with JavaScript
+- Programming with JavaScript
+- Operators and loops

+# **Code 201- Foundations of Software Development**
+# **Code 301- Intermediate Software Development**
+# **Code 401- Advanced Software Development**

 <mark>Till next time<mark> :wave: